Jabulani-N/atlas-machine_learning/reinforcement_learning/temporal_difference/README.md

 * `V(s)` = estimated value of current state
   * is this simply using the value we already have too?
     * and then we update it based on error function?

+## Task 2 - SARSA(λ)

+instruciotns and test code here

+[this person](https://github.com/farkoo/N-Step-SARSA-Lambda-SARSA/blob/master/WindyGridworld.py) has an application that seems to utilize the same logic we'll want to use in the funciton `def n_step_sarsa(env, n, alpha, gamma, epsilon, num_episodes):`.